feature-hub/feature-hub/README.md

   preprogrammed templates in a Node.js app, but also integrations from CMS environments where authors compose pages should be possible.

-In this implementation, a Micro Frontend is referred to as a **Feature App**.
+In this implementation, a micro frontend is referred to as a **Feature App**.

 ### Feature Apps & Feature Services